Claude Code plugin · v0.2.1

 Every Claude Code session starts from zero.
 What it learned last time — how a subsystem works, which files matter, the gotcha that cost an hour — evaporates when the context window closes.

 project-notes fixes that with a simple loop: Claude keeps distilled topic notes in your project at .project-notes/.
-An index of them is injected into context at the start of every session, so Claude picks the few notes relevant to the task instead of re-reading the whole codebase.
+An index of them is injected into context at the start of every session and refreshed on every prompt, so Claude picks the few notes relevant to the task instead of re-reading the whole codebase.
 Hooks make sure the notes stay honest as the code changes.

 The freedom principle